nxp-imx-support/m4ctrl/README.md

 # Instructions for i.mx6 and i.mx7 platforms
 Note:
-	1. This application assumes that the M4 apps are compiled for OCRAM
+	1. This application assumes that the M4 apps are compiled for OCRAM and the cortex M4 is started from uboot.

 	2. hello_world app for M4 was used for testing.

 3.1 Run the app:
 Examples: - i.mx6sx

+# U-boot shell
+=> run m4boot

+# Linux shell
 root@imx6sxsabresd:~# ./m4ctrl --deploy=hello_world.bin

+# Known limitations:
+1. cortex M4 should be started from u-boot on imx6 and imx7 platforms
+2. Due to known hardware TLB issue, it is likely that the application will not always work on IMX8QM